1. Outstanding national and international reputation

 Internationally recognized faculty, researchers, and mentors teach required courses and elective courses and are accessible to students both inside and outside the classroom.
 We tap into a global network of nonprofit leaders and professionals to serve as instructors and guest lecturers to offer our students a rich array of perspectives in their graduate education.

 6. A community of motivated and caring leaders

 Each class is composed of dynamic students who learn together and forge strong professional and personal relationships.
 Students in the program come from diverse backgrounds and have professional experience across multiple sectors.
 Our students range in age from individuals directly out of college/university to individuals with many years of work experience.
 They come to Penn from all over the globe and share their unique personal and professional perspectives to enrich the learning experience of each cohort.

 This degree program encourages students to develop and nurture their individual skill sets and combine their internal passion with practical academic learning in order to be successful leaders.

 8. Flexible scheduling

 On-campus courses meet either once a week or in weekend modules, allowing for productive time outside the classroom.
 Whether attending lectures on campus, networking with faculty and other graduate students, or participating in the Leadership Practicum, students gain important hands-on skills.
-The degree can be completed as an accelerated full-time program completed over two academic semesters (or one academic year from late August to early May) or spread out as a part-time option allowing a reduced number of courses taken over the fall and spring semesters and summer sessions.
+The degree can be completed as a full-time program completed over two academic semesters (or one academic year from late August to early May) or spread out as a part-time option allowing a reduced number of courses taken over the fall and spring semesters and summer sessions.